mit-cml/yrtoolkit/yr/tutorials/aidance.md

 <img src="../images/aiDance/TPose.png" height="200">

 Now you will write some code to detect some of these dance moves.
-As these dance moves are detected the Dance Score of the dancer being tracked will automatically be incremented.
+As these dance moves are detected, the Dance Score of the dancer being tracked will automatically be incremented.

 ## Hands in the Air Move